greg-randall/townnews/README.md

 ## Data Format

-The normalization script outputs JSON files where each file contains an array of article objects.
-The structure of these objects is defined in `normalized_news_standard.md`.
+The normalization script outputs one JSON file per article.
+The structure of these article objects is defined in `normalized_news_standard.md`.

 Key fields in the normalized data include:
 - `url`: The full URL to the original article.